|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Medium-term trend: [See EPP medium-term trend chart] A medium-term downtrend had started on October 2, 2024 at 49.29 and reached 38.44 on April 8, 2025.
 EPP lost 10.85 points, or 22.01%, in 26 weeks.
 The chart has formed a Broadening Descending Wedge chart pattern.
-The downtrend resistance line (37.46) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
-EPP may retest the broken resistance line.
-It is considered to be a support line now.
+The downtrend resistance line (35.99) is broken.
+A broken support is considered to be a long-term bullish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.

 | |